michaelnisi/troubled/data/posts/2014/serving-static-files-in-lan.md

 Now you can browse to `http://YourComputerName.local` with your phone or tablet to check your responsive design (located at `/path/to/your/site` on your Mac).

 Trivial of course, but I kept forgetting.
-Hopefully now, as I have written it down, on the next rare occassion when I have to fiddle with CSS, I will remember.
+Maybe now, as I have written it down, on the next rare occassion when I have to fiddle with CSS, I will remember.

 But wait!
 You don't really want to have [httpd](http://httpd.apache.org/docs/2.2/programs/httpd.html) running on your system, do you—I mean, who could possibly want that?
-Why not use [Node](http://nodejs.org/) to write a little server and save it to a file named `stserver.js`:
+Why not use [Node](http://nodejs.org/) to write a little server and save it to a file named `stserver.js`?

     var http = require('http')
       , st = require('st')